-> - Meet people where they are culturally.
-If you are a lactation professional or experienced breastfeeder, you are likely very acclimated to the idea of breastfeeding a toddler, as is recommended, but most folks aren’t.
+- Meet people where they are culturally.
+If you are a lactation professional or experienced breastfeeder, you are likely very acclimated to the idea of breastfeeding a toddler, as is recommended, but most folks in the West aren’t.
 Be mindful of where people are coming from and ease into these subjects, lest you alienate them with worldviews they are not accustomed to.
 Do not give the impression that you are pushing some sort of “crunchy agenda.”

 - Don’t lead with talk about formula company greed.
 It is well established in public health that formula company advertising is insidious and poorly regulated in the U.S. However, the general public is not sold on this idea, and may view that language as “conspiracy talk.“ Although it’s just normal and expected capitalistic behavior, not conspiracy, it will be a turn-off to folks not intimately familiar with regulatory guidelines for human milk substitutes.
 If you do go here, provide evidence from a credible source such as science journals, WHO, or UNICEF.